57K, 1995 Digital image based on a vision of Yeats, by Chris Wayan

 Slouches towards Bethlehem to be born?

-But the sphinxes in MY dreams (whether or not they hold paintbrushes like this girl) want a better texture for life here and now.
+But I dream of sphinxes.
+And they want a better texture for life here and now.
 They're unanimous who the "rough beasts" are: humans!
 Scary creatures... and haven't they always been?
 I welcome the beasts of the future.
 For the beast of the past--humanity--was no fun at all.

-So I tranced out in front of the computer one evening and looked into Spiritus Mundi, or the astral plane, or wherever Yeats's visions came from... and what I got was THIS.
+So I tranced out in front of the computer one evening and looked into that plane where Yeats's visions came from... but what I got was this.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books